martinsolent/bdats/docs/portfolio.md

 Gateway EPA take place in the EPA period following on from the completion of all credited on-programme modules at the end of 3rd year.

-1. Completed Tracker - This will be a printout of the complete tracker from the BDATS SOL course SOL page and/or a self-created spreadsheet.
+1. **Completed Tracker** - This will be a PDF download of the complete tracker from the BDATS course SOL page and/or a self-created spreadsheet.
-1. Completed Portfolio Mapped to the Standard learning outcome.
+1. **Completed Portfolio Mapping** to the Standard learning outcome.
-1. A signed off Conflict of Interest Form - signed by the apprentice, their manager & EPA Assessor confirming that you do not know each other (before EPA)
-1. A signed off EPA Ready Form - signed by the apprentice, their manager & Solent University
+1. **A signed off EPA Ready Form** - signed by the apprentice, their manager & Solent University
-1. Manager/Employer Feedback - this will be feedback on the project and also on the apprenticeship as a whole covering the value that the apprentice has offered to the organisation.
+1. **Manager/Employer Feedback** - this will be feedback on the project and also on the apprenticeship as a whole covering the value that the apprentice has offered to the organisation.
 (500 words max)

+There will be a Gateway meeting to check the Apprentice is ready for EPA and all documents have been completed.

-1. All documents are available above.
-Once completed please ZIP them up and submit them on the Portfolio upload link.
+**All documents are available above.
+Once completed you will upload them as advised by End Point Assessment Coordinator our Apprenticeship Team**

+A signed off Conflict of Interest Form - signed by the apprentice, their manager & EPA Assessor confirming that you do not know each other (before EPA)